 WRITTEN IN 2003 - BECOMING A POLICE STATE DOES NOT PREVENT TERRORISM - A PERSONAL EXPERIENCE IN GREECE

--- The police kept massive files on every household, even in the little villages on Crete.
+-- The police kept massive files on every household, to which neighbors had to contribute or be in trouble themselves.

 -- All mail was opened on the pretext of preventing people from sending cash in or out of Greece, and the police files contained copies of every letter a household had sent or received.

 -- In the police stations where Dr. Waldron was held on Crete, those files were shown to her as a form of bragging because they did not expect she would live to tell what she had seen.

 -- The phone kiosks were the monopoly of veterans and their families, who monitored and controlled all communications with those phones.

 -- The phones in the main post and telegraph were monitored and controlled.
 When the operators were instructed not to let someone make a phone call, they didn't connect it, and when they were told to stop a call, they disconnected it.

 -- There were uniformed and secret police who seemed to be watching everything in the towns.